karoplaza/RNAtools_comparison/README.md

 The list of the analyzed tools is as follows: Barnaba, ClaRNA, DSSR, FR3D, MAXIT, MetBP, MC-Annotate, RNApolis, RNAView.
 The analysis has been performed using a repository with 1790 PDB files downloaded from RNAsolo ("RNA_PDB.zip").
 The analysis includes:
-1) Creating Dockerfiles for each of the tool
+1) Creating Dockerfiles for each tool
 2) Launching each tool and performing the predictions on all of the PDB files in RNA_PDB.zip
 3) Standarizing the output
 4) Filtering out the molecules for which no pairs were predicted